Organ Grinder Banner

 Wastel, his hand crafted German monkey, can wink, move his mouth, wiggle his ears, wave his hand, tip his hat, and even stick out his tongue (a favorite with the kids).
 Terry and Wastel

 At Cathedral Flower Mart Terry uses the mechanical birds to talk with the children.
-He removes a bird from its perch and "helps" parrot say “Hello, Mary ” (or whatever the child’s name is) to the little admirer.
+He removes a bird from its perch and "helps" the parrot say “Hello, Mary ” (or whatever the child’s name is) to the little admirer.
 The animals can not go with him, however, when he strolls with his small street organ.

 Where has Terry performed?

-Terry is a tradition with his large street organ at many local events including the Waterford Fair, Waterford VA; Washington National Cathedral Flower Mart and the Guppy Gala at the National Zoo in Washington, DC; the C & O Canal National Historical Park in Maryland; the Bluemont Fair, Bluemont, VA; Warrenton Spring Festiva, Warrenton, VAl; and Independence Day in Great Falls, VA.
+Terry is a tradition with his large street organ at local events including the Washington National Cathedral Flower Mart; the C & O Canal National Historical Park in Maryland; the Kentlands Oktoberfest in Gaithersbutg, MD. the Waterford Fair, Waterford VA; and Independence Day in Great Falls, VA.

-He has also performed at community Oktoberfests in Lovettsville, VA, and Gaithersburg, MD, Independence Day at Great Meadows in The Plains, VA, special events at the Netherlands Embassy in Washington, DC, the Delaplaine Strawberry Festival, Warrenton First Night, Warrenton, VA; Clifton Day, Clifton, VA; events sponsored by Giant Food; Lewistown, PA Kid’s Connection; Reston Fine Arts Festival; Reston Taste of the Town; McLean Wine Festival; Lucketts Fair; Washington, DC German–American Day and other German–American events; Mount Vernon; Baltimore’s Harbor Place, and at many other regional and local events, schools, churches, music summer day camps, charity fundraisers, and private parties.
+He has also performed at the Bluemont Fair, Bluemont, VA; Warrenton Spring Festival, Warrenton, VA, Carnival-Mardi Gras in Culpeper, VA; community Oktoberfests in Lovettsville, VA ; Taste of Brunswick (as in Brunswick stew) Festival in Alberta, VA; the Ringling Museum, Sarasota, FL; Dogwood Dell Festival of the Arts, Richmond, VA; 1890's Weekend, Mansfield, PA; the Herndon Festival, Herndon, VA; the Guppy Gala at the National Zoo in Washington, DC; Independence Day at Great Meadows in The Plains, VA; special events at the Netherlands Embassy in Washington, DC; the Delaplaine Strawberry Festival; Warrenton First Night, Warrenton, VA; Clifton Day, Clifton, VA; events sponsored by Giant Food; Lewistown, PA Kid’s Connection; Reston Fine Arts Festival; Reston Taste of the Town; McLean Wine Festival; Lucketts Fair; Washington, DC German–American Day and other German–American events; Mount Vernon; Baltimore’s Harbor Place, and at many other regional and local events, schools, churches, music summer day camps, charity fundraisers, and private parties.

 Back to Top